michaelgaunt404/michaelgaunt404_2/content/about.md

 ---
 title: "About"
-date: '2016-05-05T21:48:51-07:00'
+date: '2023-10-13'
 ---

 Hello!
-I'm a data scientist at WSP, specializing in analyzing and visualizing large datasets, creating analysis pipelines, applying statistics to discover insights, and producing informative data products to communicate findings.
-As a member of the Data Informatics Group, I work on data-focused projects that require modern data science tools to solve, helping clients make sense of their existing data or gather new data for them amd extract meaningful and actionable insights.
+I'm Mike and I'm passionate data scientist with a deep love for the R programming language.
+My work primarily revolves around the transportation field, where I specialize in analyzing extensive datasets, handling modeling tasks, and leveraging GIS technology.
+My journey into mapping began in my early years, and I'm delighted to be applying my expertise professionally.

-I am constantly curious about the world around me and strive to continuously ask questions, further my knowledge, and improve my data science skills.
-Ethical data governance is extremely important to me, and I believe in the principles of stewardship, transparency, integrity, and accountability.
+I really enjoy contributing to projects that require innovative data science solutions.
+I excel in constructing robust analysis pipelines, unearthing valuable insights through advanced statistics, and delivering data-driven solutions to our clients.

-My educational background includes a master's degree in Transportation Technology and Policy from the Institute for Transportation Studies at the University of California, Davis.
-During my time there, I studied transportation policy and focused on new mobility solutions as well as applied statistics, including machine learning and data analysis.
-Prior to pursuing my master's, I worked as a mechanical engineer at Virgin Hyperloop One (VH1).
+My academic journey includes achieving a master's degree in Transportation Technology and Policy from the Institute for Transportation Studies at the University of California, Davis.
+During my academic pursuits, I explored transportation policy, delving into emerging mobility solutions and mastering advanced statistical techniques, such as machine learning and data analysis.
+Before embarking on my data science journey, I worked as a mechanical engineer at Virgin Hyperloop One (VH1).

-Some of my interests:
+My areas of professional interest encompass:

-Transportation
++ Transportation
-New Mobility Solutions
++ Modeling Tasks
-Applied Statistics
++ GIS and Mapping
-Bayesian Statistics (YAY uncertainty!)
++ Advanced Statistics, including Bayesian Methods (uncertainty!)
-Mapping/Maps/GIS
++ Data Visualization

-Client-Side Visualizations
+The purpose of this blog is to showcase some of the work I've accomplished using R and to assist others in learning R and tackling data science tasks.